-This article covers the procedure for naming places in Elements Organizer 14.
+This article covers the procedure for adding and managing places in Elements Organizer 14 and later.
 The corresponding article for Elements Organizer 13 is available at this link.

 If the photos and videos you are importing have GPS information, Elements Organizer maintains the location information and automatically places the imported photos and videos on the map in the correct location.

-Use the Places view to displays and organize media files based on the location information.
+Use the Places view to view and organize media files based on the location information.

-An active Internet connection is required for the map functionality to work accurately.
+An active Internet connection is required for the map functionality to work.

 Elements Organizer displays the media files that don’t have location data in the UnPinned tab of the Places view.
-Media files with location data (for example, photos that were taken through a GPS-enabled device or that you have tagged manually in the Places view) are displayed in the Pinned tab in the Places view.
+Media files with location data (for example, photos that were taken through a GPS-enabled device or that you have tagged manually in the Places view) are displayed in the Pinned tab.